M-Nick/rest.api.service/README.md

 # Start

-To start the server you need to run
+To start the server you need to create .env file (you can just copy .env.example and set new tokens)

+And run this comands

 ```bash
 docker-compose up